 The recommended daily intake of vitamin K is 90 mcg for women and 120 mcg for men.

 Actually, there are two types of vitamin K: vitamin K1 and K2.
-Vitamin K1 is mainly found in plant-based foods, while vitamin K2 is found in animal-based foods.
+Vitamin K1 is mainly found in plant-based foods (dark leafy greens, in particular), while vitamin K2 is naturally present in animal-based foods.

 Furthermore, the human body can synthesize some vitamin K2.
 Good bacteria in the gut can convert the abundant vitamin K1 into vitamin K2.